tanyalrogers/GPEDM/README.md

 <img src="man/figures/README-ls-1.png" width="100%" />

 We can use the `predict` function to get other types of predictions.
 The following obtains sequential predictions using the training data.
-You could, alternatively, supply new data for which to make predictions.
-In that case, you would supply a new data frame (`datanew`), which should contain columns `Abundance` and `Population`.

 ``` r
 #sequential predictions (they should improve over time)